TezBaydu/Milestone-project-4-GraphicDesign/README.md

         * To Admin for order update and action
     - Admin upload images to Django admin and onto user profile
     - Package select when not signed in, redirect to package page after logging in.

-    - Use local storage/session storage for package details if they go back to select another package
-        * first get the bag + item in the bag
-        * iterate over the keys and get the values of the various keys that you set (when the bag was created)
-        * render a template with a form, and prepopulate the form with those values
-        * user inputs changes, and submits form which gets the bag, iterates over the keys in the bag and updates their values with the values submitted in the request.POST
-        * Consider updating into models of Order if wanting to parse into Admin...!
-            - This will mean removing package_details page and all fits into checkout.....
-                * Potentially this may not be required to update...need to test once checkout is applied with payment method
-    - bag views.py add DEf remove for remove javascript to function
-    - Messages not appearing when pushing items into bag...?! have been thorugh and updated Package, bag-item association not working in views.py
-        * Resolved after updated to Package and clearing site data and re-applying

-    - Initially set up Package and PackageDetails in Package models, however was advised this to be seoarated and placed into bag.
-        * Have since been advised this initial approach was correct in order for better coding architecture going forward and have to re address project !!!
-        * Feel like a whole weeks work has been wasted and very frustrated at lack of clarity advised.

-- CompanyDetails
-    - Sku not appearing in Admin?
-        * Attempted adding uuid logo_request_number but not appearing?

 # Re-Plan: